KILTprotocol/docs/docs/concepts/05_Advanced/terms-and-quote.md

 ## Agreeing to Terms and Quote

-If the claimer agrees to the `Terms`, he includes the information for it in the `Request for Attestation` object.
+If the Claimer agrees to the `Terms`, they include the information for it in the `Request for Attestation` object.
-If the attester has sent a quote as part of the terms, the claimer must also sign and agree to the quote, by signing it.
+If the Attester has sent a Quote as part of the Terms, the Claimer must also sign and agree to the Quote, by signing it.

-The request and the signed quote are than sent to the Attester.
+The request and the signed Quote are than sent to the Attester.

 After the final exchange, the Attester checks all the information and attests the `Claim`.